sevenval/flat-docs/cookbook/x-flat-jwt.md

     in: header
     name: Cookie
     x-flat-cookiename: authtoken
-    x-flat-jwt:                     # ⬅ specify the JWT configuration:
+    x-flat-jwt:                     # ⬅ our JWT configuration:
       key:                          # ⬅ the key to decode the JWT …
         file: secret.pem            # ⬅ … is read from the file secret.pem
       alg: RS256                    # ⬅ the signing algorithm is RS256